kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #.  [cairo](https://www.cairographics.org/)
     - vector-based 2D drawing and rendering library
     - multiple output devices/formats
-    - used by other programs rather than in standalone mode
+    - used by other programs as a backend, rather than in standalone mode

 #.  [poppler](https://poppler.freedesktop.org/)
     - vector-based PDF rendering library